carlosalvarado1988/javascript_programming/README.md

 Since the alphabet has 27 letters, each node can have up to 26 children, this to map all possible prefix for a autocomplete functionality

+# Javascript notes

+- Think of time and space performance for every operation, also think of implications for using in the browser.
+- not all code is within Node or backend engine boundaries, the browser computation may affect the performance as well.